KiteModels

 pkg"add KiteModels"

 at the Julia prompt.
-You can run the unit tests with the command:
+You can run the unit tests with the command (careful, can take 60 min):

 pkg"test KiteModels"